GoogleChrome/web.dev/src/site/content/en/learn/html/forms/index.md

 When a form is submitted, the information sent includes the names and values of all named form controls that have a `name` except non-selected checkboxes, non-selected radio buttons, and the names and values of any buttons other than the one that submitted the form.
-For all other form controls, if the form control has a name, but no value was entered or defaulted, the form control's `name` gets submitted with an empty string as the `value`.
+For all other form controls, if the form control has a name, but no value was entered or defaulted, the form control's `name` gets submitted with an empty value.

 There are [22 input types](https://developer.mozilla.org/docs/Web/HTML/Element/Input#input_types), so we can't cover them all.
 Just note that including a value is optional, and often a bad idea, when you want the user to enter information.